 Clancy C, Munier W, Brady J, et al. 2012 National healthcare quality report.
 Rockville, MD: Agency for Healthcare Research and Quality (AHRQ); 2013.

 Maina IW, Belton TD, Ginzberg S, Singh A, Johnson TJ.
 A decade of studying implicit racial/ethnic bias in healthcare providers using the implicit association test.
-Soc Sci Med.
-2018 Feb;199:219-229.
+Social Science & Medicine.
+2018 Feb; 199:219-229.

 US Department of Health and Human Services.
 Health Resources and Services Administration (HRSA).
 Shortage Areas.
-Last reviewed September 30, 2018.
+September 30, 2018.
 Accessed March 14, 2019.

 Our Rankings show how healthy a community is as well as indicators for future health.
 This provides a starting point for action on improving health for all.
 Dig deeper into the measures below to learn more about our approaches to measuring health.